Claims

 A U.S. database study found 62% of foods met a quantitative hyper-palatability definition based on fat+salt, fat+sugar, or carb+salt combinations.

 This Obesity journal paper created a numeric definition for foods built to be especially rewarding to eat, then applied it to the U.S. national food database.
-Instead of subjective labels, the method used nutrient thresholds for three engineered combinations: fat+salt, fat+sugar, and carb+salt.
-Using that rule, 62% of foods met hyper-palatability criteria, showing that these high-reward formulations are common across the food supply.

 Source: Hyper-Palatable Foods: Development of a Quantitative Definition and Application to the US Food System Database